-The program will have the following four thrust areas:
+The program has the following four thrust areas:

 - •Quantum Computation and Simulation

 - •Quantum Communications

 - Quantum Measurement and Sensing

-- Materials for Quantum Technologies
+- •Materials for Quantum Technologies

-The students will opt for their area of interest after the first semester of common coursework.
+The students opt for their area of interest after the first semester of common coursework.
 Depending on their selected areas, they can choose softcore and elective courses to consolidate their knowledge and expertise.

-The courses will also be elective options for the students of the IISc Undergraduate Program.
+The courses are also elective options for the students of the IISc Undergraduate Program.
 Total Credits: 64 Project Credits: 20 Hardcore Credits: 23 Softcore + Elective Credits: 21

-- Students will be encouraged to pursue an internship with an external organization (public or private) during the summer term after the second semester. - Students in the M.Tech. program may convert to a Ph.D. program as per IISc rules.
+- Students are encouraged to pursue an internship with an external organization (public or private) during the summer term after the second semester. - Students in the M.Tech. program may convert to a Ph.D. program as per IISc rules.